SAIS-S2S-Technology/Roadmap/Roadmap.md

 Domain expertise.
 Realism.

 ### Reconceptualization of Policy Theory
 The policy community can draw on a range of well-tested conceputal tools to build and evaluate its decisions.
-Some of these tools -- such as game theory -- offer valuable points of contact with the engeneering behing AI technologies.
+Some of these tools -- such as game theory -- offer valuable points of contact with the engeneering behind AI technologies.
 Research should explore and consolidate this overlap.
-Other tools -- such as grand strategy or deterrence theory -- are unrelated to aspects of engineering but offer valuable frameworks for determining the impact of AI on the geopolitical landscape.
+Other tools -- such as grand strategy or deterrence theory -- are unrelated to aspects of engineering but offer frameworks for determining the impact of AI on the geopolitical landscape.
+We believe it is vital for research efforts to closely integrate both of these tools.
+Policy theory should not only be capable of framing AI technologies through established concepts but also capable of adjusting these concepts -- granually or fundamentally -- where appropriate.

-We believe research should work towards integrating the two types of conceptual tools.
-It is vital that decision-makers can continue to derive guidance from theory as AI technologies become a feature of the geopolitical environment.

 ### Changing Workflows of Policymaking
 AI technologies will change how humans work.
 We believe that the policy community is no exception.
 This will lead to new workflows for the top and ground layers of policy work.
 New workflows will likely involve basing decisions on a continuous stream of quantitative data and automating away tasks through software.
 Arguably, much of this work will be done in collaboration with autonomous software.